Azure/Industrial-IoT/docs/opc-publisher/troubleshooting.md

 ## Analyzing network capture files

 The issue might be between the OPC Publisher OPC UA client and the OPC UA server you are using.
 A network capture provides the definitive answer as to where the issue lies.
 To capture network traffic you can use [Wireshark](https://www.wireshark.org/) or [tshark](https://tshark.dev/setup/install/) (aka. command line wireshark) and capture a .pcap file for analysis.
 An example of how to capture network traces in a docker environment can be found [here](../../deploy/docker/with-pcap-capture.yaml).
-To analyze OPC UA traffic, you must load the .pcap or .pcapng file you captured with Wireshark.
+To analyze OPC UA traffic, you must load the .pcap or .pcapng file you captured in Wireshark.

 Follow [these instructions](https://opcconnect.opcfoundation.org/2017/02/analyzing-opc-ua-communications-with-wireshark/#:~:text=Wireshark%20has%20a%20built-in%20filter%20for%20OPC%20UA%2C,fairly%20easy%20to%20capture%20and%20analyze%20the%20conversation.) to visualize the OPC UA traffic between OPC Publisher and your OPC UA server.